 Printful offers various shipping options.
 You can set up your preferences in the Printful dashboard and these settings will be applied to your Shopify store.

-Tip: for a more comprehensive guide to making Printful and Shopify work together, check out our ‘How to connect Printful to Shopify’ post.
+Tip: for a more comprehensive guide to making Printful and Shopify work together, check out our ‘How to connect Printful to Shopify’ post or watch the video below.

 Key things to remember when setting up your POD store